OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 1. If the machine has been included in a Health Check or Deployment, examine the Raw Task Log.
 There's a link to this on the page containing the details of the Health Check or Deployment, which can usually be located using the *Tasks* page in the Octopus Web Portal.
 2. On the *Infrastructure* page of the Octopus Web Portal, click on the problem machine and select the *Connectivity* tab.
 There's often specific information about the communication status of the machine here.
 3. In the Octopus Web Portal, open {{Configuration,Diagnostics}}.
 Information on this page can be helpful to work out what's going on in the Octopus installation.
-Following the link to *Server logs* and searching for the machine's name or IP address can turn up useful information.
+Look at the information under *Server logs* and searching for the machine's name or IP address can turn up useful information.

 ## Check the Octopus and Tentacle Services are Running